WHAT'S GOING ON

 In The Forge, the heat is higher and the worship is heavier.
 We aren't just holding a service; we’re forging a brotherhood and sisterhood in the shadows.

 At The Forge, accessibility isn't about being "churchy"—it's about being human.
-We’ve designed our underground worship to be approachable for everyone, whether you’ve spent your life in a pew or have never stepped foot in a church.
+We’ve designed our underground gatherings to be approachable for everyone, whether you’ve spent your life in a pew or have never stepped foot in a church.

 1. No "Church-Speak" Required